akhileshravikumar/cranfield-trec-dataset/README.md

 ## 5. Where can I find Cranfield collection in the original (non TREC) format ?
-Cranfield collection can be downloaded in the original format (non TREC format) from he University of Glasgow website [here](http://ir.dcs.gla.ac.uk/resources/test_collections/cran/).
+Cranfield collection can be downloaded in the original format (non TREC format) from the University of Glasgow website [here](http://ir.dcs.gla.ac.uk/resources/test_collections/cran/).